Tomahawk: Military application

+Modern, non-traditional tomahawks were used by selected units of the US armed forces during the Vietnam War and are referred to as "Vietnam tomahawks" to inflict injury.

 Tomahawks were used by individual members of the US Army Stryker Brigade in Afghanistan, the 172nd Stryker Brigade Combat Team based at Grafenwöhr (Germany), the 3rd Brigade, 2nd Infantry Division out of Fort Lewis, a reconnaissance platoon in the 2d Squadron 183d Cavalry (116th Infantry Brigade Combat Team) (OIF 2007–2008) and numerous other soldiers.

 The tomahawk was issued a NATO stock number (4210-01-518-7244) and classified as a "Class 9 rescue kit" as a result of a program called the Rapid Fielding Initiative; it is also included within every Stryker vehicle as the "modular entry tool set".

 This design enjoyed something of a renaissance with US soldiers in Iraq and Afghanistan as a tool and in use in hand-to-hand combat.

-Law enforcement

-The tomahawk has gained some respect from members of various law enforcement tactical (i.e. "SWAT") teams.
-Some companies have seized upon this new popularity and are producing "tactical tomahawks".
-These SWAT-oriented tools are designed to be both useful and relatively light.
-Some examples of "tactical tomahawks" include models wherein the shaft is designed as a prybar.
-There are models with line/rope cutting notches, cuts in the head allowing its use as a wrench, and models with broad, heavy heads to assist in breaching doors.

-Modern tomahawk fighting
+Modern fighting

-There are not many systems worldwide which teach fighting skills with the axe or a tomahawk to civilians.
-However one martial art known as Okichitaw teaches tomahawk fighting in conjunction with other indigenous weapons such as the plains dagger, lance, and gunstock war club, mostly based on Plains Indian combat principles.

-In the 20th and 21st century, tomahawks have been prominently featured in films and video games (e.g. Dances with Wolves; Last of the Mohicans; The Patriot; Jonah Hex; Abraham Lincoln: Vampire Hunter; Bullet to the Head; and Assassin's Creed III), leading to increased interest among the public.
 Tomahawks are among the weapons used in the Filipino martial art escrima.

+Popular culture

+In the 20th and 21st century, tomahawks have been prominently featured in films and video games (e.g. Dances with Wolves; Last of the Mohicans; The Patriot; Jonah Hex; Prey; Abraham Lincoln: Vampire Hunter; Bullet to the Head; Red Dead Redemption and its sequel, and Assassin's Creed III), leading to increased interest among the public.